-- They are perfectly good with regular olive oil, salt and pepper, but if you have a bottle of garlic-infused olive oil (I like Trader Joe's – it’s only $3.99) it takes it to a whole other, wonderful level.
+- They are perfectly good with regular olive oil, salt and pepper, but if you have a bottle of garlic-infused olive oil (I like Trader Joe's brand) it takes it to a whole other, wonderful level.
 Garlic olive oil has quickly become a staple in our house.

-And there aren’t many side dishes that take abut 3 minutes to prep before roasting for about 20 minutes.
-Spend another couple minutes while they're roasting making the onion-dijon sauce and you've just upped the yum factor - and the presentation factor, too.
+With another couple of minutes while they're roasting spent making the onion-dijon sauce, you've just upped the yum factor - and the pretty factor, too.

 I mean, wouldn't these be great served for company?
 And I'm pretty sure you will have some cabbage lover converts if you do.

 Maybe cabbage recipes will be showing up more regularly on everyone's menus!

 Roasting the cabbage gives it a mild, buttery flavor and changes the texture to soft on the inside and crispy on the edges with a caramelized flavor.